Four Dots

 • Missing hreflang for all language versions (if you have 5 language versions, each page needs 5 hreflang tags plus self-reference)

-Validate implementation using Google Search Console’s International Targeting report and specialized hreflang testing tools.
+Validate implementation using Google Search Console‘s International Targeting report.
 A single implementation error can cascade across thousands of pages.

-Google’s Core Web Vitals (Largest Contentful Paint, First Input Delay, Cumulative Layout Shift) are ranking factors, but more importantly, they’re user experience metrics that correlate with conversion rates.
+Google’s Core Web Vitals are ranking factors and user experience metrics that directly correlate with conversion rates.

 Field vs. lab data distinction: